-- a) The name of the top corporate entity to which this framework applies: Southeast Bank Limited. - b) The quantitative disclosures are made on the basis of consolidated audited financial statements of the bank and its Subsidiaries as at and for the year ended December 31, 2013 prepared under relevant international accounting and financial reporting standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) and related circulars/instructions issued by Bangladesh Bank from time to time.
+- The name of the top corporate entity to which this framework applies: Southeast Bank Limited. - The quantitative disclosures are made on the basis of consolidated audited financial statements of the bank and its subsidiaries as at and for the year ended December 31, 2014 prepared under relevant international accounting and financial reporting standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) and related circulars/instructions issued by Bangladesh Bank from time to time.
 In preparing consolidated financial statements, the bank and its subsidiaries' financial statements are combined on a line by line basis by adding together like items of assets, liabilities, equity, income and expenses.
 However all intra group balances, transactions, profits and losses are eliminated in full.

-Southeast Bank Ltd has two subsidiaries and the descriptions are given below.
+c) Southeast Bank Limited has four subsidiaries and the descriptions are given below.